 3) I could NEVER understand how Beethoven composed music while deaf.
 How could he hear the music?
 Was he a magical genius?
 I guess not to the extent I thought.

-4) Oliver says he visualises characters & scenes while reading fiction!
+4) Some of my friends say that they visualise characters & scenes while reading fiction!
 Now I understand how people often get frustrated at movies for not representing characters how ‘they imagined’.
 This probably explains why I’m more drawn to non-fiction books or fiction authors that use clever language, like Lemony Snicket.
 [Side-note: here’s a list of the 10 books I WILL read this year!]

 5) I do not understand what nostalgia feels like.
 At all.
 Someone said to me once that he knew the exact perfume I was wearing because his ex-girlfriend wore the same one, and it ‘took him back’.
 I didn’t understand how you can remember smells in that way.